-In ten (10) months, amounts invoiced by Sequent and other suppliers were below the calculated benchmark for the month.
-In the two (2) remaining months, amounts invoiced by Sequent and other suppliers were above the calculated benchmark, but within the 1% upper limit of the tariff.
-The total gas costs invoiced for the year were 0.1509% below the annual benchmark amount.
-Therefore, Staff opines that Chattanooga Gas has satisfied the criteria as set forth in its tariff and is released from the prudence audit for the plan year ended June 30, 2007.
+In seven (7) months, amounts invoiced by Sequent and other suppliers were below the calculated benchmark for the month.
+In four (4) months, amounts invoiced by Sequent and other suppliers were above the calculated benchmark, but within the 2% monthly upper limit of the tariff.
+In March 2011, amounts invoiced by Sequent and other suppliers were 3.7067% above the calculated benchmark and thus above the 2% monthly upper limit of the tariff.
+In compliance with its tariff, CGC provided a written explanation on October 31, 2001 stating the March variance above the 2% limit was the result of gas purchases at the NORA delivery point.
+The Company explained that the benchmark index for the NORA delivery point does not include a component for TGP 1-1 capacity.
+The total gas costs invoiced for the year were 0.4463% above the annual benchmark amount, which is well below the 1% plan year upper limit.
+Therefore, Staff opines that Chattanooga Gas has satisfied the criteria as set forth in its tariff and should be released from the prudence audit for the plan year ended June 30, 2011.

-On May 24, 2007, Chattanooga made a tariff filing to refund the customers' share of profits accruing under the IMCR.
-At March 31, 2007, the net profits available for sharing were \$3,550,462.
-Effective July 1, 2007, the Company began refunding 50% (or \$1,775,231) to its customers.
+On June 1, 2011, The Authority received Chattanooga's tariff filing to refund the customers' share of profits accruing under the Interruptible Margin Credit Rider ("IMCR").
+At March 31, 2011, the customers' share of net profits including interest and residual from the prior year totaled \$3,400,311.53.
+Effective July 1, 2011, the Company began refunding this amount to its customers.